 An excellent place to start your studies about the traditions and practice of Judaism is with an “Introduction to Judaism” course.
-The Reform Movement sponsors these courses throughout North America.
+The Union for Reform Judaism sponsors these courses throughout North America.
 Call a Reform congregation or find out where the course is being offered near you.

 The study of Hebrew also is important, and some congregations offer basic Hebrew lessons, seeing as this is the language in which Jewish prayers are written and recited.
 However, many prayer books in current use in Reform congregations contain transliterations (Hebrew words written in English syllables), making it possible for those who are not comfortable reading Hebrew to participate fully in Shabbat and holiday services.
 Nonetheless, many individuals who convert to Judaism choose to learn to read Hebrew within a few years of their conversion.

 Finding a Congregation is Important